-NFS is more than 30 years old and has continuously evolved to improve performance.
-Following the initial NFSv2 [28], NFSv3 added asynchronous COMMITS to improve write performance and READDIRPLUS to speed up directory listing [8].
-NFSv4.0 [36] added more performance features, including compounding procedures that batch multiple operations in one RPC and delegations that enable the client cache to be used without lengthy revalidation.
-To improve performance further with more parallelism, NFSv4.1 [37] added pNFS [21] to separate data and meta-data servers so that the different request types can be served in parallel.
-The upcoming NFSv4.2 has yet more features, such as I/O hints, Application Data Blocks, Sparse File Read Support, and SSC [20].
+Improving NFS performance.
+NFS is more than 30 years old, and has continuously evolved to improve performance.
+Following the initial NFSv2 [38], NFSv3 added asynchronous COMMITs to improve write performance, and READDIRPLUS to speed up directory listing [7].
+NFSv4.0 [35] added more performance features including compounding procedures that batch multiple operations in one RPC, and delegations that enable the client cache to be used without lengthy revalidation.
+To improve performance further with more parallelism, NFSv4.1 [34] added pNFS [18] to separate data and meta-data servers so that the different request types can be served in parallel.
+The upcoming NFSv4.2 has yet more performance improvements such as I/O hints,

+Application Data Blocks, and Server Side Copy [17].

-In addition to improvements in the protocols, other researchers also have improved NFS's performance: Duchamp found it inefficient to look up NFSv2 paths one component at a time and reduced client latency and server load by optimistically looking up whole paths in a single RPC [14].
+In addition to improvements in the protocols, other researchers also improved NFS's performance: Duchamp found it inefficient to look up NFSv2 paths one component at a time, and reduced client latency and server load by optimistically looking up whole paths in a single RPC [13].
 Juszczak improved the write performance of an NFS server by gathering many small writes into fewer larger ones [23].
-Ellard and Seltzer improved read performance with read-ahead and strideread algorithms [15].
+Ellard and Seltzer improved read performance with read-ahead and stride-read algorithms [14].
 Batsakis et al. [4] developed a holistic framework that adaptively schedules asynchronous operations to improve NFS's performance as perceived by applications.
 Our vNFS uses a different approach, improving performance by making NFSv4's compounding procedures easily accessible to programmers.